tinyMLx/tinyMLx.github.io/_pages/teach.md

 Finally, if you want to be more involved with our effort to help improve access to TinyML educational materials and hardware resources worldwide please check out the [TinyML4D working group](/TinyML4D/)!

-Questions, comments, concerns, suggestions for improvement – reach out to us at: edu@tinyML.org
+Questions, comments, concerns, suggestions for improvement – reach out to us at {% include email %}!

 {% include feature_row id="materials" type="center" %}